zilliztech/milvus-helm/charts/milvus/README.md

 | `dataNode.maxReplicas` | Specify the maximum number of replicas | 5 |
 | `dataNode.cpuUtilization` | Specify the cpu auto-scaling value | 40 |

-### Milvus Mixture Coordinator Deployment Configuration
+### Milvus Mix Coordinator Deployment Configuration

 The following table lists the configurable parameters of the Milvus Mix Coordinator component and their default values.
 The Mix Coordinator consolidates all coordinator functions (Root, Query, Index, and Data Coordinators) into a single component for improved efficiency and simplified deployment.